Charles Petro

-John Charles Petro (born 8 February 2001) is a Malawian footballer who plays as a defender for Liga I side FC Botoșani and the Malawi national team.
+John Charles Petro (born 8 February 2001) is a Malawian professional footballer who plays as a defender or a defensive midfielder for Liga I club Botoșani and the Malawi national team.

 Club career

 Petro joined Big Bullets in 2018, initially playing with their reserve squad in the second-tier Southern Region Football League before being promoted to the first team ahead of the 2019 season, making an instant impact and playing an instrumental role in their second consecutive Super League championship win.
 For his performance filling in the gap left by injured team captain John Lanjesi, he was named Defender of the Year while also being nominated for the Player of the Year award at the annual league awards ceremony.

 After rejecting a trial with South African side Polokwane City, Petro instead underwent a month-long trial at Moldovan side Sheriff Tiraspol in early 2020.
 He officially made the move to the club by signing a three-year deal in February.

+On 7 March 2023, Petro signed with Romanian Liga I club Botoșani on a two-year deal.
+At the time, he was one of only two Malawian footballers playing in Europe, along with Kieran Ngwenya.
+Petro made his debut for Botoșani in a 1–1 league draw against Mioveni on 10 March.